ExCoil

 Chilled Water Coil Selection: AHU Design Guide

-Complete guide to selecting and sizing chilled water coils for air handling units, including water flow rates, glycol effects, and dehumidification considerations.
+Complete guide to selecting and sizing chilled water coils for air handling units, including water flow rates, glycol effects, and dehumidification analysis.

 January 5, 202611 min read